digitaltwinconsortium/ManufacturingOntologies/README.md

 ## Calculating the Product Carbon Footprint (PCF)

 One of the most popular use cases for the Asset Administration Shell (AAS) is to make the Product Carbon Footprint (PCF) of manufactured products available to customers of those products.
 In fact, the AAS will most likely become the underlying technology in the upcoming [Digital Product Passport (DPP)](https://circulareconomy.europa.eu/platform/en/news-and-events/all-events/eu-digital-product-passport-learning-frontrunners) initiative from the European Union.
-To calculate the PCF, all three scopes of emissions need to be taken into account:
+To calculate the PCF, all three scopes (1, 2 & 3) of emissions need to be taken into account.
+See [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies#enabling-the-product-carbon-footprint-calculation-pcf-in-the-asset-admin-shell-aas-repository) on how to enable the AAS to calculate and provide the PCF to external consumers via a standardized REST interface and see [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies/blob/main/Tools/MicrosoftSustainabilityManager/configuremsm.md) how to enable the Microsoft Sustainability Manager (MSM) to calculate the PCF.

 ### Scope 1 Emissions